 Dairy products such as milk, cheese and yoghurt are well known as a rich source of calcium but did you know they also contain other nutrients which are essential for bones like high quality protein and phosphorus?
 Some dairy products are also fortified with vitamin D, a nutrient that helps calcium absorption.

-As well as thinking about essential bone nutrients, it’s also important for teenage girls in particular to include iron-rich foods such as red meat, chicken, mussels, spinach, tofu and kidney beans in their diet once puberty hits.
+As well as thinking about essential bone nutrients, it’s also important for teenage girls in particular to include iron containing foods such as red meat, chicken, mussels, spinach, tofu and kidney beans in their diet once puberty hits.